GaetanCrd/InteractiveHologram/README.md

 Note that this Python code is designed to work with a specific Figma file:
 - For example, during an audio peak, the `InteractiveHolo.py` code triggers a click on the coordinates x,y=90,990
-- So, a button has been placed on these coordinates in the Figma file to trigger an action
+- So, a button has been placed on these coordinates in the Figma file to trigger an action<br><br><br>

 ## Files Provided in the GitHub